 Latex will become gooey when exposed to certain solvents.* Acetone is the best way to tell if dried paint is latex (most nail polish removers have acetone), but rubbing alcohol will also dissolve latex, just more slowly.
 Video of me doing this test is at the very bottom.

 - Put on some gloves.

-- Rub on the paint in a test spot and keep it wet for a few minutes.
+- Rub acetone or alcohol on the paint in a test spot and keep it wet for a few minutes.
 Don’t get acetone on the plastic (it may melt).

 - Not gumming up?
 It’s oil.